Education and Training|

 - Contingency planning and lethal situation management

-- Technical issues in perfect storms--field agency, cluster system, and donor failures
+- Perfect storms--field agency, cluster system, and donor failures

 - Dysfunctional staff